dyrector-io/dyrectorio/CONTRIBUTING.md

 All PRs must include a commit message with the changes described.

-dyrectorio is following Conventional Commits, the commit messages should be structured as follows:
+dyrector.io is following Conventional Commits, the commit messages should be structured as follows:

 ```
 <type>[optional scope]: <description>